oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   present, the ROLIE information SHOULD be preferred.
 + For any CSAF trusted provider, the hash and signature files (requirements 18 to 19 in section #link(<requirements>)[7.1]) SHOULD be retrieved together with the CSAF document.
-They MUST be checked before further processing the CSAF document.
+They SHALL be checked before further processing the CSAF document.
 + Test the CSAF document against the schema.
 + Execute mandatory tests on the CSAF document.